 Kotlowitz previously examined the stubborn persistence of urban violence in his Emmy Award-winning documentary The Interrupters—a collaboration with Hoop Dreams director Steve James.
-It was praised by A.O.
+It was praised by The New York Times’ A.O.
 Scott for its ability to “open up” the topic of urban violence and not limit the story to “the comforting clarity of easy conclusions.”
 The film debuted at the Sundance Film Festival and appeared as a two-hour special on Frontline.
-It was cited as one of the best films of the year by The New Yorker, the Chicago Tribune, the Los Angeles Times and Entertainment Weekly, and received the Independent Spirit Award for Best Documentary.
-In 2013, The Interrupters won an Emmy Award for Outstanding Informational Programming, Long Form.
+The Interrupters was cited as one of the best films of the year by The New Yorker, The Chicago Tribune, The Los Angeles Times, and Entertainment Weekly, and received the Independent Spirit Award for Best Documentary.
+Time called it “an enthralling experience… heroically life-affirming.”

-From 1984 to 1993 Kotlowitz was a staff writer at The Wall Street Journal where he wrote on urban affairs and social policy.
-He regularly contributes to The New York Times Magazine and This American Life (including the Peabody Award-winning “Harper High School” double episode), and his articles have appeared in The New Yorker, The Washington Post, the Chicago Tribune, Rolling Stone, The Atlantic and Granta.
+Kotlowitz’s work has regularly appeared in The New Yorker and The New York Times Magazine and on This American Life (notably, the Peabody Award-winning “Harper High School” double episode).
+His articles have appeared in The Washington Post, The Chicago Tribune, Rolling Stone, The Atlantic, and Granta.

 For more information on Alex Kotlowitz, please visit alexkotlowitz.com.Download Alex Kotlowitz's press kit here.